 The key message that James reveals from completing this “ultimate triathlon” is that we can all potentially set ourselves difficult goals and achieve them: the capability to succeed is within everyone.

 James is now extending his involvement with schools and other organisations through a planned programme of motivational talks and interactive engagements.

 James is also one of Hampshire’s Scouting Ambassadors, the role of whom is to raise the profile of scouting in a positive manner.
 There are 22,000 scouts in Hampshire with a further 5,000 waiting to become scouts, subject to more volunteers becoming available.

-The ELIFAR Foundation and Over The Wall are two charities that James continues to support as an ambassador.
+Over The Wall and Kindled Spirit are two charities that James continues to support as an ambassador.